mlafleur/mlafleur.github.io/_posts/2011-03-10-ucma-3-how-to-inbound-call-throttling.md

 One thing to understand about UCMA applications is that there are two objects in play here.
 The first is the Conversation object, the second is the Call object.
 Each Conversation instance can have one or more Calls associated with it.
 This is because (unlike Speech Server) UCMA supports conferencing.
 A conference is a single Conversation involving multiple Calls.
 For most IVR style applications however you'll have only a single Call per Conversation.
 For this reason (and because frankly its easier to understand) our sample here will be counting the number of "Conversations" rather than the number of "Calls".

 The ApplicationEndpoint class has a method called GetConverstations() which returns a generic collection of Conversation objects.
-When you create a new UCMA Workflow the default name for our ApplicationEnpoint is _endpoint.Â  By executing _endpoint.GetConverstaions().Count we get an integer representing the number of Conversations active on this endpoint.
+When you create a new UCMA Workflow the default name for our ApplicationEnpoint is _endpoint.
+By executing _endpoint.GetConverstaions().Count we get an integer representing the number of Conversations active on this endpoint.
 Because we're making some assumptions with our application (a. there is a 1:1 ration or Conversations to Calls and b. we've got a single endpoint) we can test this value against our maximum threshold.

 For example, lets assume we have a maximum load of 50 calls:
 <div id="codeSnippetWrapper" style="text-align: left; line-height: 12pt; background-color: #f4f4f4; margin: 20px 0px 10px; width: 97.5%; font-family: 'Courier New', courier, monospace; direction: ltr; max-height: 200px; font-size: 8pt; overflow: auto; cursor: text; border: silver 1px solid; padding: 4px;">
-<pre id="codeSnippet" style="text-align: left; line-height: 12pt; background-color: #f4f4f4; margin: 0em; width: 100%; font-family: 'Courier New', courier, monospace; direction: ltr; color: black; font-size: 8pt; overflow: visible; border-style: none; padding: 0px;"><span style="color: #0000ff;">if</span> (_endpoint.GetConversations().Count &gt; 50){
+<pre id="codeSnippet" style="text-align: left; line-height: 12pt; background-color: #f4f4f4; margin: 0em; width: 100%; font-family: 'Courier New', courier, monospace; direction: ltr; color: black; font-size: 8pt; overflow: visible; border-style: none; padding: 0px;">if (_endpoint.GetConversations().Count &gt; 50){

 }</pre>
 </div>